 - COVID-19, a tragic crisis but also an opportunity to rethink the economy

-The common elements of these phenomena are an integration of connections and events on a planetary level and the speed with which they evolve and develop unpredictable emerging properties.
-The inadequacy of traditional concepts and analyses is evident, and the need for new scientific methodologies for the analysis, understanding and control of these phenomena is clear.
+The common elements of the listed phenomena are an integration of connections and events on a planetary level and the speed with which they evolve and develop unpredictable emergent properties.
+The inadequacy of traditional concepts and analyses is evident, and the need for new scientific methodologies for the analysis, understanding, and control of these phenomena is clear.
 The aim is to understand and monitor society in a conscious way to transform these challenges into opportunities.
-The fundamental idea is to treat these phenomena with original methods, overcoming disciplinary barriers and interacting across the board with academic and political institutions and with the productive world of companies.
+The fundamental idea is to treat these phenomena with original methods, overcoming disciplinary barriers and interacting across the spectrum with academic and political institutions and with the productive world of companies.

 The Science of Complexity

 This scientific area is somewhat complementary to elementary particle physics which is based on a “reductionist” approach.
-The traditional approach of physics is in fact to consider relatively simple and isolated systems and study them in great detail.
-We therefore consider the elementary “bricks” which are the constituent elements of matter.
-This reductionist view can be successfully applied to many situations and implies the existence of characteristic scales: the size of an atom, a molecule or a macroscopic object.
+In fact, the traditional approach of physics is to consider relatively simple and isolated systems and study them in great detail.
+We therefore consider the elementary “bricks” that are the constituent elements of matter.
+This reductionist view can be successfully applied to many situations and implies the existence of characteristic scales: the size of an atom, a molecule, or a macroscopic object.
 However, there are many situations in which knowledge of the individual elements is not sufficient to characterize the properties of the entire system.
-In fact, when many elements interact in a non-linear way they can give rise to complex structures and properties that cannot be directly connected to the properties of the constituent elements.
-In these cases we can think of a sort of “architecture” of nature, which depends in some way on the individual elements but also manifests some properties and fundamental laws that cannot be deduced from the knowledge of the microscopic elements that compose it.
+Moreover, when many elements interact in a nonlinear way, they can give rise to complex structures and properties that cannot be directly connected to the properties of the constituent elements.
+In these cases, we can think of a sort of “architecture” of nature that depends in some way on the individual elements but also manifests some properties and fundamental laws that cannot be deduced from the knowledge of the microscopic elements that compose it.

-“Techno-social” systems is the term commonly used to identify socio-economic systems in which technology blends in an original and unpredictable way with cognitive, behavioral and social aspects of human beings.
-The new communication and information technologies (ICT) play an increasingly pervasive role for our culture and our daily life.
-This revolution obviously does not come without contraindications, and in our complex societies new global challenges are constantly emerging that constantly require new paradigms and original thinking to be addressed
+“Techno-social” systems is the term commonly used to identify socioeconomic systems in which technology blends in an original and unpredictable way with cognitive, behavioral, and social aspects of human beings.
+The new communication and information technologies (ICT) play an increasingly pervasive role in our culture and our daily life.
+This revolution obviously does not come without contraindications, and in our complex societies new global challenges are constantly emerging that constantly require new paradigms and original thinking to address.

-This opens up perspectives, unimaginable until a few years ago, which skilfully mix different disciplines and factors.
-On the one hand, we can consider the theoretical and modeling tools of the physics of complex systems connected to the ability to analyze, interpret and visualize complex amounts of data in an original way.
+This opens up perspectives, unimaginable until a few years ago, that skillfully mix diverse disciplines and factors.
+On the one hand, we can consider the theoretical and modeling tools of the physics of complex systems connected to the ability to analyze, interpret, and visualize complex amounts of data in an original way.
 On the other hand, the true essence of techno-social systems provides a unique opportunity to exploit new ICT technologies to monitor and quantify the digital traces of human behavior and collective social and economic phenomena with unprecedented resolution.
-This situation also involves an original synergy between scientific and humanistic disciplines which aims to produce concrete and directly useful results.
+This situation also involves an original synergy between scientific and humanistic disciplines that aims to produce concrete and directly useful results.

 Italy can play an important role in these developments for various reasons.
 On the one hand, the science of complex systems is well present and widely recognized.
 On the other hand, the elements of creativity and originality associated with these developments are also one of our strengths.
 Finally, these activities do not require particularly expensive infrastructures and can give rise to important scientific and practical results in a relatively short time.

 Economic Fitness and Complexity (EFC) consists of a radically new methodology that describes economies as evolutionary processes of ecosystems of industrial and financial technologies and infrastructures that are globally interconnected.
-The approach is multisciplinary and addresses emerging phenomena in economics from different points of view: analysis of complex systems, systems science methods and the recent perspectives in a Big Data perspective (on the imprint of Google Page Rank and Machine Learning) offer new opportunities to constructively describe technological ecosystems, analyze their structures, understand their dynamics and introduce new metrics.
-This approach provides a new paradigm for data-driven, non-ideological fundamental economics.
+The approach is multidisciplinary and addresses emerging phenomena in economics from various points of view: Analysis of complex systems; systems-science methods and the recent perspectives in a Big Data context (on the imprint of Google Page Rank and Machine Learning) offer new opportunities to constructively describe technological ecosystems, analyze their structures, understand their dynamics, and introduce new metrics.
+This approach provides a new paradigm for data-driven, non-ideological, fundamental economics.

-The general scheme is not limited to the economy and can be adapted to other issues related to Big Data such as the social dynamics of information, biological ecosystems and others.
-In essence, the economic Fitness method is based on a series of radically innovative elements oriented towards the goal of making these analyzes reproducible, as scientific as possible and testable in detail with the available data.
+The general scheme is not limited to the economy and can be adapted to other issues related to Big Data, such as the social dynamics of information and biological ecosystems, among others.
+In essence, the Economic Fitness method is based on a series of radically innovative elements oriented towards the goal of making these analyses reproducible, as scientific as possible and testable in detail with the available data.
 The main elements are: